Kenchin-Jiru Chunky Chowder

 Use this BASIC RECIPE to create your own house version of Kenchin-jiru.

 Looking for more suggestions on how to take this master recipe and expand your soup repetoire?
-Look at the post to Kitchen Culture Cooking Club.
+Visit PROJECT Chunky Chowder.

 Kenchin-jiru can be kept strictly vegan by using either Kelp Alone Stock or a mushroom-enriched version called Sankai Dashi (literally Mountain-Sea Stock).